 What is Computer Vision?

-Azure's Computer Vision service provides developers with access to advanced algorithms that process images and return information.
-To analyze an image, you can either upload an image or specify an image URL.
-The images processing algorithms can analyze content in several different ways, depending on the visual features you're interested in.
-For example, Computer Vision can determine if an image contains adult content, or it can find all of the human faces in an image.
+Azure's Computer Vision service provides developers with access to advanced algorithms that process images and return information based on the visual features you're interested in.
+For example, Computer Vision can determine whether an image contains adult content, find specific brands or objects, or find human faces.

 Analyze images for insight